inkle/ink/Documentation/WritingWithInk.md

 			That night I was colder than I have ever been.
 		}

-The value in a temporary variable is thrown away after the story leaves the knot in which it was defined.
+The value in a temporary variable is thrown away after the story leaves the stitch in which it was defined.

-TODO: check this is actually true

 ### Knots and stitches can take parameters